varshaluthra246/Zomato-Insight-Dashboard/README.md

 # 💡 What I Learned:

-📌Hands-on experience in Power BI for data visualization.
+📌Hands-on experience in Power BI for data visualization. <br>
-📌 Use the state filter to drill down into geographical performance and identify areas for growth.
+📌 Use the state filter to drill down into geographical performance and identify areas for growth. <br>
-📌 Improved skills in data storytelling to drive actionable insights.
+📌 Improved skills in data storytelling to drive actionable insights. <br>
-📌 Gained industry exposure in business intelligence & analytics.
+📌 Gained industry exposure in business intelligence & analytics. <br>

 # Conclusion-